xenione/tab-digit/README.md

 compile 'com.xenione.libs:tab-digit:1.0.2'
 ```

-Add tabdigit in your layout, you can set attributes like background or text color, text size and padding through xml as shown.
+Add tabdigit in your layout, you can set attributes like background or text color, text size, padding and direction of rotation through xml as shown.

 ```java
  <com.xenione.digit.TabDigit